Frequently Asked Questions

 What is Tempeh?

 Tempeh originated in Indonesia thousands of years ago and is now considered a superfood around the globe.
 It is made by natural culturing for 30-48 hours of incubation that binds the beans into a firm patty.
 This fermentation process transforms the beans into a complete protein food that contains all the essential amino acids and minerals that is more digestible.
 It contains enzymes that make it easier for the body to process and absorb the proteins and other nutrients.
-Good fresh Tempeh should be covered in white mycelium, firm in texture, and have a yeasty or mushroom-like smell.

 Where are your soybeans from?